-Erosion control measures and plan features that are not anticipated to affect drainage patterns but would assist in minimizing the potential for increased erosion and water runoff include a no-till cover crop with vegetative cover density of at least 80% for all the vineyard blocks and the annual application of straw mulch cover on all disturbed areas at a rate of 3,000 pounds per acre.
+Erosion control measures and plan features that are not anticipated to affect drainage patterns but would assist in minimizing the potential for increased erosion and water runoff include a no-till cover crop with vegetative cover density of at least 85% for the vineyard block and the annual application of straw mulch cover on all disturbed areas at a rate of 3,000 pounds per acre.
 These features would slow and filter surface runoff water, thereby minimizing sediment, nutrients, and chemicals from leaving the project site and entering nearby aquatic resources.
 Refer to Exhibits A, C and D for details related to the following discussion.

 Proposed erosion control and project features that have the potential to alter natural drainage patterns include straw wattles and mulching.
 Straw wattles would be placed on contour at various locations around the perimeter of the vineyard blocks and within vineyard avenues to slow and maintain surface/sheet flow.
 Straw wattles are spaced according to the USLE to maintain soil losses below the tolerable levels for the soil types found on the site and to ensure (in conjunction with the cover crop and other runoff control features) that no net increase in erosion sediment conditions occurs beyond pre-development conditions as a result of the project.
 The design and location of straw wattles would have a negligible effect on existing drainage patterns in that they would not alter the existing topographic contours of the site.
-Erosion control features would maintain soil losses below the tolerable levels for the soil types found on the site and ensure (in conjunction with the cover crop) that no net increase in erosion sediment conditions occurs beyond pre-development conditions as a result of the proposed project.
-The erosion control features would not alter the existing topographic contours of the site.
+Erosion control features would maintain soil losses below the tolerable levels for the cover crop) that no net increase in erosion sediment conditions occurs beyond pre-development conditions occurs beyond on the site and ensure (in conjunction with the cover crop) that no net increase in erosion sediment conditions occurs beyond pre-development conditions occurs beyond pre-development conditions as a result of the site and ensure (in conjunction with the cover crop) that no net increase in erosion sediment conditions occurs beyond pre-development conditions as a result of the project.
+The erosion control features would not alter the existing topographic contours as a result of the proposed project.
+The erosion control features would not alter the existing topographic conditions as a result of the site.

-A Hydrologic Analysis for the proposed project was prepared by the Project Engineer (PPI Engineering, October 13, 2021 - Exhibit C).
-The development area is contained within two watershed basins.
-Watershed 1 encompasses approximately 25.3 acres and drains into a swale which eventually flows into a neighboring reservoir.
-Watershed 2 is located to the east of Watershed 1 and contains approximately 14.9 acres which drain directly into Soda Creek.
-The Hydrologic Analysis utilized the Natural Resource Conservation Service (NRCS) Technical Release 20 (TR-20) method to conclude that there would be no change in peak flow for all watersheds in the development area (Table 11).
+A Hydrologic Analysis for the proposed project was prepared by the David Steiner (CPESC, CPSWQ) for Applied Civil Engineering, July 2021 - Exhibit C).
+The knoll-top topography of this small site drains to three (3) separate drainages, each of which is large enough (relative to its portion within the proposed vineyard) to buffer or mask the project's potential runoff increases from the drainage basin as a whole.
+For this reason the, the analysis exclude those area outside the proposed vineyard site, comparing pre- and post- project Runoff Curve Number within the proposed vineyards.
+This comparison uses Runoff Curbe Numbers function of USDA Technical Release 55 (WinTR55).
+The Hydrologic Analysis utilizing WinTR 55 concluded that there would be no change in peak flow for all watersheds in the development.
 The Hydrologic Analysis also concluded that the runoff time of concentration, which is the time it takes for runoff to flow from the upper most point in each watershed to the watershed's outlet, is anticipated to remain the same as existing conditions.